mchalgarra/kml-to-json/README.md

 ## License

-The AsteroidsJS project is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The KmlToJson project is licensed under the [MIT license](https://opensource.org/licenses/MIT).